Cranleigh School: Late 19th century

 Merriman continued as headmaster until 1892, during which period the number of pupils increased to over 300.
 Under his leadership, a new library building was opened in 1874, and six years later, partly in response to an outbreak of scarlet fever, a sanatorium was constructed, funded by Cubitt.
 Merriman retired to take up the living of Freshwater on the Isle of Wight and was succeeded by George Allen, also a graduate of St John's College, Cambridge, and a former teacher at Wellington and Dulwich Colleges.

 During the late 1890s, changes were made to governing structure of the school.
 The founders had originally chosen the name "Surrey County School", but in 1897, it was amended to "Cranleigh School (Surrey County)" to reflect common usage.
 A joint application with St Catherine's School, Bramley, was made to secure a royal charter, which was granted on 8 June 1898.
 Under its terms, the Corporation of the Cranleigh and Bramley Schools was established to assume ownership of the land on which the two institutions were built.
 Running of the schools continued as before, with operational powers delegated to separate boards of governors.
 John Honey, a historian of 19th-century education, writes that "by the end of the Victorian period, Cranleigh had gained acceptance among what were perhaps the top fifty public schools [in the country]".

 Early 20th century

-The number of pupils at Cranleigh School declined throughout Charles Allen's tenure as headmaster, decreasing from 280 in the Summer Term of 1892 to 173 in October 1908.
+The number of pupils at Cranleigh School declined throughout George Allen's tenure as headmaster, decreasing from 280 in the Summer Term of 1892 to 173 in October 1908.
 Allen blamed inadequate science facilities and teaching, which he had been unable to improve owing to the fall in income from fees.
 He resigned in July 1908 to become parish priest of Send near Woking.